How does lead get into drinking water?

 Yes, our lead levels are well below the 15 ppb action level.

-Read the history of CWS's compliance with the Lead and Copper Rule (PDF)
+History of CWS compliance with the Lead and Copper Rule (PDF)

 What are the results of CWS's lead testing?

-The results of our most recent lead testing, which was conducted in August 2015 and included samples from 50 homes with lead service lines and/or plumbing components, are as follows:
+Results of our most recent lead testing (August 2015*) included samples from 50 homes with lead service lines and/or plumbing components:

 - 41 homes - no lead detected